-Direct Negotiations with Northern Water Conservancy District #
+Direct Negotiations With Northern Water Conservancy District #

-Even though Fort Collins has extensive investments and reliance on the Poudre River, the City’s role and influence in the various permitting processes is limited.
+Although Fort Collins has extensive investments and reliance on the Poudre River, the City’s role and influence in the various permitting processes is limited.
 The City has no direct approval authority over NISP.
 However, the City’s sphere of influence on this project may not be exclusively limited to public participation in the permitting processes.

 In 2017, City Council authorized staff to "meet on a regular basis with...Northern Water regarding NISP and the City's concerns, and to explore the City's interests in order to ascertain whether those interests can be met, including through potential solutions to address the City's goals and issues related to NISP..."
 (Resolution 2017-024)

 City Council passed Resolution 2018-053 to allow staff to begin negotiations with Northern Water.

 The City is engaged with this public process because the project will reduce flows in the Poudre River and so may affect City assets and the health of the Cache la Poudre River.

 The Poudre Intake Pipeline was developed to mitigate NISP impacts to water temperature in the Poudre.
 The proposal is for Glade Reservoir to contribute 18-25 cubic feet per second to the river from its outlet (near Ted’s Place) downriver to this new diversion location at Homestead Natural Area.
 Here the Poudre Intake Pipeline facilities would carry this water in a pipe to rejoin the larger NISP conveyance system near Interstate-25 to be delivered to its participants..
 By using the river as part of its conveyance system this proposed aspect of NISP operations would create a more consistent baseflow.